AviansEpic/javaskid/README.md

 It has a fake constant adder, XOR encryption, and much more!

-Now you dont have to worry about devious little creatures getting into mischief!
+Now you don't have to worry about devious little creatures getting into mischief!